longturn/freeciv21/docs/Playing/LT-Guide/mid-game.rst

 While you are filling in the map with as many cities as you can, you are going to be developing your empire by terraforming tiles and adding infrastructure with :unit:`Workers` and at some point it will be necessary to add happiness buildings as well.
-Once you research :advance:`Monarchy` or :advance:`Republic` and take the two turns of Anarchy to change governments you will really see a change in output of all of your cities due to the elimination of the Despotism penalty.
+Once you research :advance:`Monarchy` or :advance:`Republic` and take the two turns of :government:`Anarchy` to change governments you will really see a change in output of all of your cities due to the elimination of the :government:`Despotism` penalty.

 .. note::
-  As a reminder, you can also get rid of the Despotism penalty with the :wonder:`Pyramids` Small Wonder if that fits your strategy better.
-However, at some point you **must** get to Democracy.
+  As a reminder, you can also get rid of the :government:`Despotism` penalty with the :wonder:`Pyramids` Small Wonder if that fits your strategy better.
+However, at some point you **must** get to :government:`Democracy`.

 You should research the following technologies (not necessarily in this order):